 Our engagement work.

 We believe music is a universal language.
 We believe opera is for everyone.
-This philosophy has seen us develop Shoulder to Shoulder and earlier projects such as Tower Opera created with a mining community.
+This philosophy underpins the creation of Shoulder to Shoulder and earlier projects, including Tower, created with a mining community in South Wales.

 Singing builds connections between people, develops self-confidence, and allows people to discover more about the craft of staging a professional opera.
 Working with local communities has become one of the most satisfying and inspiring elements of our work and something for which we’ve become renowned.